 The PRA recognises that there are firms that prior to the Basel 3.1 standards implementation date will apply for B3.1 related permissions for the use of internal models or methods which require prior PRA approval (including permission to stop using internal models where this is required).
 The accompanying data template instructions linked to this page provide guidance to firms for completing the data template where they anticipate the use of these models and methods to calculate RWAs as at the Basel 3.1 standards implementation date.
 The PRA asks that such firms indicate in the template which permissions they are planning to apply for (or have applied for) and the timing of the applications (including permissions in relation to the standardised credit valuation adjustment method (SA-CVA) and the advanced standardised approach method for market risk (ASA)).
 For other existing or BAU applications firms should not use unapproved models in their submissions, in line with our standard guidance.
 Firms should refer to the Basel 3.1 Permissions page for information on new and existing permissions impacted by the Basel 3.1 standards policy package, including details on how and when to apply for certain permissions.

 For a small number of firms, the PRA will separately request market risk data to address any potential double counting or undercapitalisation in Pillar 2 market risk requirements.
-The timeline for submitting this additional data request is aligned to the overall data collection exercise, ie with a deadline of 31 March 2025.
-The PRA will request relevant firms to submit the FSA080 template detailing illiquid and concentrated trading positions under both the CRR and the Basel 3.1 standards.
+The timeline for submitting this additional data request is aligned to the overall data collection exercise, ie with a deadline of 31 March 2026.
+The PRA will request relevant firms to submit the FSA080 template detailing illiquid and concentrated trading positions under both the existing framework and the Basel 3.1 standards.
 Supervisors will shortly reach out directly to relevant firms to provide details on the scope of this additional data request.

 Submission templates, instructions, dates and process

-The PRA expects firms to submit the data template(s) by 31 March 2025; earlier submission is encouraged where possible.
-In completing the data template(s) firms should use a reference date of 31 December 2024.
+The PRA expects firms to submit the data template(s) by 31 March 2026; earlier submission is encouraged where possible.
+In completing the data template(s) firms should use a reference date of 31 December 2025.
 The PRA recognises that firms will be in the process of implementing Basel 3.1, and therefore, these data submissions are expected to be on a best-efforts basis – however, firms should seek to ensure that the data is as accurate as possible, given the PRA intends to use the data for capital setting purposes.

 Firms should submit the requested data using the available templates and referring to respective instructions:

-Firms should note that these templates are for the purpose of this data collection exercise only, and are distinct from the final Basel 3.1 standards reporting templates that will be implemented on 1 January 2026.
+Firms should note that these templates are for the purpose of this data collection exercise only, and are distinct from the final Basel 3.1 standards reporting templates that will be implemented on 1 January 2027.